mat-0/Mat-0/curriculum-vitae.md

 #### WEB DEVELOPER (May 2011 – July 2015)

-Create and maintain internal and externally facing websites and business systems, provide guidance and direction to software developers around user interface.

-##### Key responsibilities

 - Design, maintenance and support for all internal applications (web-based issue tracking, asset tracking, contacts database)
 - Maintenance of main corporate website (PHP, MYSQL/ORACLE) with e-commerce
 - Managed 6 micro websites (WordPress/MYSQL)
 - Support Service desk and infrastructure team as needed

-##### Key achievements and projects_

 - Worked on HEDIIP micro site (WordPress/MYSQL)
 - Created and redesigned main website migrating from Joomla 1.0 to 2.5
 - Created web based mobile application displaying provider data, also embedded on main website

 #### DATA ANALYST (March 2006 – May 2011)

-To gather requirements and generate specification documents for the development team, to produce reports and quality assure incoming data, to work with publications team to create, check and publish statistical releases.

-##### Key responsibilities

-- Created, update and maintain specification documentation
-- Work with developers and testers to ensure requirements implemented correctly
-- Quality assuring provider data submissions
-- Issue tracking and reporting

-##### Key achievements/projects

 - Designed, created and specified documentation for a new data collection record
 - Generated PL/SQL script to automate manual checking